Compost Center for Wallingford Residents

 - Brush - Less than 6 inches in diameter and 4 feet in length.
 Use the designated area.

 - Leaves - Use the designated area.
+Paper bags with masking/ painters tape.
 No plastic bags.

 - Christmas Trees - Cleaned of all ornamentation.

-A fee will be charged for oversized tree limbs and logs (see fee schedule below).
+A fee will be charged for oversized tree limbs and logs.

 Unacceptable Items: